-Animals communicate with us a lot.
-Perhaps your dog will look at you and then look at the door if he wants to go out or paw an empty water bowl that needs refilling.
+Animals communicate with us a lot, of course.
+Perhaps your dog will look at you and then at the door if he wants to go out or paw an empty water bowl that he wants you to fill.
 Some of my dogs have been able to tell the time very accurately.
-Jack tells us it is dinner time about 5 pm and he likes a carrot treat at 8 pm and he even wakes from deep sleep to let us know these times!
+Jack used to tell us it was dinner time at about 5 p.m., and he liked a carrot treat at 8 p.m. and would wake from deep sleep to let us know these times!

-My cats are very clear about what they are in need of too.
+My cats are very clear about what they need, too.
 They like to try to rule the roost and shout if they want food or to be let in or out.
-Our chickens make different noises according to what is going on for them, with quite a clatter if their food or water is getting low, or when they want to come out of the coop in the morning!
+Our chickens make different noises according to what is going on for them, with quite a clatter if their food or water is getting low or when they want to come out of the coop in the morning!

-Sometimes though something is wrong* and we can’t work out what it is.
+Sometimes, though, something is wrong* and we can’t determine what it is.
 This is when employing the services of someone trained to be an animal communicator, like myself, might be useful.

 Animal body language information is available online and in books.
-Each species has its own way of communicating so it is important to understand that.
-Often people give human attributes to their animals, which is usually inappropriate.
+Each species has its way of communicating, so it is important to understand that.
+Often, people give human attributes to their animals, which is usually inappropriate.

-*Always get your Vet involved if you have any serious concerns about your animal, this is not to be used for medical conditions or to delay treatment from your vet.
-DO NOT use any of my suggestions as a substitute for veterinary care.
+*Always get your Vet involved if you have any serious concerns about your animal; this is not to be used for medical conditions or to delay treatment from your vet.
+Please DO NOT use my suggestions as a substitute for veterinary care.

 What an animal communicator does

-Talking with an animal does require a bit of practice and skill to do so a training course is advisable.
-I attended training in Animal Communication and EFT run by the late Catherine O’Driscoll and realised I could already do it (my shamanic skills easily extended out to being able to communicate with an animal, of course).
+Talking with an animal requires practice and skill, so a training course is advisable.
+I attended Animal Communication and EFT training run by the late Catherine O’Driscoll.
+I quickly realised I could already do it (my shamanic skills easily extended out to communicate with an animal).

-Animal communication is useful to find out his or her perspective on life (not medical conditions – for that you need to visit a vet).
+Animal communication is useful to discover his or her perspective on life (not medical conditions – for those, you need to visit a vet).

 For me, it is easier to work at a distance rather than with the animal in the room because I can concentrate on communication without distraction.
-I like to have a photograph to work from plus some questions that the owner would like answers for.
-Once I have gained a connection with the animal I take it from there – it is a conversation.
+I like to have a photograph to work from and some questions the owner would like answers to.
+Once I have gained a connection with the animal, I take it from there – it is a conversation.

 Different voices!

-It delights me that each animal ‘speaks’ differently.
+It was a delightful surprise to realise that each animal ‘speaks’ differently.
 They use words in different ways, like us!

 One animal will be very chatty.
 Another will use a more measured pace of speech.
-Some have said “fine” a lot and others “OK”.
-They frame what they say based on how they see life, which is different from us of course.
+Some have said “fine” often, and others “OK”.
+They frame what they say based on how they see life.

 Typical uses for animal communication: